timofeysie/satisfactory/docs/34 - call toonify from nest.md

 4. send url to server
 5. download images
 6. run all models on the image
+7. create api to return the local image links
+8. delete the original downloaded images
-7. alert the front end that the images are ready
+9. alert the front end that the images are ready
-8. frontend displays the images and user selects one
+10. frontend displays the images and user selects one
-9. upload image selected to an S3 bucket
+11. upload image selected to an S3 bucket
-10. allow the user to choose between the images
+12. allow the user to choose between the images
-11. add the selected image link to the post
+13. add the selected image link to the post

 This ought to about cover it.
 No. 7 and no. 8 are bigger than the rest.

-No. 7 will require using a service worker and a new framework to support push notifications.
+No. 9 will require using a service worker and a new framework to support push notifications.

-No. 8 will require an AWS account to support using S3 CRUD functions.
+No. 11 will require an AWS account to support using S3 CRUD functions.
 It's pretty standard so shouldn't be too difficult.

 ### Estimates